© Copyright 2023 – Medicine India – All rights reserved.

 The manuscript should be written in American English.
 The author should write the full term for each abbreviation at its first use in the title, abstract, keywords and text separately unless the abbreviation is a standard unit of measure.
 The use of acronyms and abbreviations must be kept to a minimum.
 When used, they are defined at first mention, followed by the acronym or abbreviation in parentheses.
 If a brand name is cited, supply the manufacturer’s name and address (city, state, and country).
 Manuscripts are expected to meet the style guidelines of Medicine India.
 The authors are requested to check the manuscript for spelling, grammar, and punctuation errors before submission.
 Headings and titles must be in sentence case and not in Capitals.

-Cover page includes (a) complete manuscript title; (b) List of all authors’ full names, highest academic degrees, professional titles, affiliations, and locations of affiliations; (c) Details of the corresponding author– name, address, telephone number, and e-mail address and (d) sources of support that require acknowledgment, and a short title of no more than 45 characters (including spaces) for use as a running title.
+Cover page includes (a) complete manuscript title; (b) List of all authors’ full names, highest academic degrees, professional titles, affiliations, and locations of affiliations; (c) Authors’ Contribution statement specifying the role of each author in manuscript (d) Details of the corresponding author– name, address, telephone number, and e-mail address and (e) sources of support that require acknowledgment, and a short title of no more than 45 characters (including spaces) for use as a running title.

 An abstract is required for all categories of manuscripts.
 The abstract should not exceed 500 words.
 The content should not have any subheadings.